Skyplex: History

 The project began in 2012 with a planned budget of US$500,000,000.
 After several successful land negotiations conducted under the name WF IDrive Realty, development of Skyplex and the roller coaster began.

 The complex was designed by Helman Hurley Charvat Peacock/Architects Inc. In May 2014, a website seeking investors was published.

 In 2015, Wallack Holdings LLC spent US$50,000,000 to develop a retail complex, a parking garage, and a Mango's Tropical Cafe on the southwest corner of the same intersection as Skyplex.

 On December 1, 2015, the Orange County Board of Commissioners unanimously approved the project's rezoning.
 The project was lobbied against by Save Our Orange County Community, a group backed primarily by Universal Orlando.
-Universal's main issues with the project were that the Skyscraper might ruin the sight lines from their parks (specifically The Wizarding World of Harry Potter), and that Universal itself was not permitted to build anything over 200 ft.
+Universal's main issues with the project were that the Skyscraper would have ruined the sight lines from their parks (specifically The Wizarding World of Harry Potter), and that Universal itself was not permitted to build anything over 200 ft.

-Portions of the roller coaster's track had been completed by Intamin and were in storage by April 2017, but the start of construction in Orlando was on hold pending the approval of permits.
+Portions of the roller coaster's track had been completed by Intamin and were in storage by April 2017, but the start of construction in Orlando was on hold pending the approval of permits, which did not come to fruition.